emcuttsy/monoglot-anxiety/content/blog/pimsleur-danish-review.md

 **Another alternative is to check your library**—thanks to Pimsleur's fame and long-time popularity, it's a common item in library catalogues in the US.
 My library didn't have all 5 German courses, but it had the first 3 and Danish as well.

 What do you think?
+Was this Pimsleur Danish review helpful?
 Have you tried out Pimsleur Danish yourself, or are you thinking of giving it a shot?
 Let me know in the comments below, and thanks for reading!